IlKaiser/IoT_Group-Project/arduino_code/README.md

 ```

 ## requestEvent function
-This function manages the vaious type of requests received by the Nucleo board, with the possibility to use an automatic and a test mode.
+This function manages the vaious type of requests received by the Nucleo board, with the possibility to use an **automatic** and a **test** mode.
 By looking the auto mode, we present the various type of requests' management.

 ### Boat detection (x==1)
-By using the HCSR04 sensor, we send to the Nucleo board an indication of a possible detection if we are under the MAX_DISTANCE_FROM_FLOATER threshold, otherwise an indication that everything is ok.
+By using the HCSR04 sensor, we send to the Nucleo board an indication of a **possible detection** if we are below the **MAX_DISTANCE_FROM_FLOATER** threshold, otherwise an indication that everything is ok.
 Below we report the code:

 ```cpp
 if(x == 1){